zealsprince/lc-malfunctions/README.md

 It has a high chance of happening moments after landing but can also happen over the course of an expedition at a random moment.
 A warning after triggering is given to all players.

+*Hidden moons are included in possible destinations - be wary*

 ### Electromagnetic Disturbance / Communication Malfunction ###

 This malfunction causes the communication and map systems to fail during an expedition.
 Teleporters are still functional but target players at random.
 Use with caution.